What Part Do You Play?

 Rotating, flapping, helping or honking, “Now you are the body of Christ, and each one of you is a part of it” (1 Corinthians 12:27).

-What parts do you and those around you play?
+What parts do you and I play?
 How are we living up to our roles?
 The rest of the body depends on us.

-My prayer this week —Heavenly Father, thank you for the reminder that you’ve placed me in the body of Christ.
-Will you help me see my role more clearly, and to serve more faithfully as a vital part of the whole?
+My prayer this week – Heavenly Father, thank you for the reminder that you’ve placed me in the body of Christ.
+Will you help me to see my role more clearly, and to serve more faithfully as a vital part of the whole?